Vaib1990/NAGP_Assignment_III/Readme.md

    - Response time: The average time taken to generate an answer
    - Relevance: The relevance of retrieved documents to the query

-We conducted performance evaluations on the Medical Bot using a test set of 10 queries.
+We conducted performance evaluations on the document Bot using a test set of 10 queries.
 Here are the results:

 1. Response Time:
    - Average: 30 seconds